 Unfortunately I forgot to take photos of an auxiliary part of the battle plan which was the excavation down to the house footing in the area directly affected, and that side of the foundation sealed against water penetration.
 In so doing it was discovered that a section of the footing had already been water-eroded to such an extent that the concrete holding the stone/rock matrix together was almost completely gone; the next phase would have been the settling of that part of the foundation and of course the house walls it supports.
 The area was repaired and strengthened before that excavation was backfilled.

 So who emerged the victor in Round Two: House, or Water?
-Follow-up scans over the past four months have shown that the dam is working exactly as it was designed to: the stream now stops, swirls, shifts, and diffuses out to a complete non-problem at the far end.
+Follow-up scans all showed that the dam was working exactly as it was designed to: the stream now stops, swirls, shifts, and diffuses out to a complete non-problem at the far end.
 The basement walls and foundation are back to being within normal moisture limits on that side of the house.
 In idle moments I do wonder what a distant-future owner of this house will think if they ever take it into their heads to plant a tree over that “dam district” someday though…

 In the two bouts thus far, I think it’s fair to say that it’s a draw – but only because the optimal anti-water campaign could not be waged in Round One, whereas it could and was in Round Two.
 My fervent hope is that there won’t ever be any need for a Round Three!